 How to Get to the Math Overview Dashboard

 - On the Home page, select Reports; then, in the menu that opens, select either Math Practice or Star / Assessment.
-(If you only have access to one type of report, you may go directly to the Reports page as soon as you select Reports.)

 - On the Reports page, do one of the following:

 - On the Star / Assessment tab, select Math Overview Dashboard in the Growth and Progress section of the page.

 - On the Math Practice tab, select Math Overview Dashboard in the Monitor Progress section of the page.

 To start using the dashboard, use the drop-down lists at the top of the page to choose the school, class or group, and timeframe for which you want to view data.

 Select the first drop-down to choose the school, teacher, class or group, and student(s).

 In the columns that open, choose the data that you want to see.